jcorporation/mympd-scripts/Jukebox/README.md

 This script creates a "seeded" playlist.

 1. Install Blissify: https://github.com/Polochon-street/blissify-rs
-2. Add a variable `blissify_path` to define the path to your blissify binary.
-3. Index your MPD library: `blissify init` - this can take a long time.
+2. Index your MPD library: `blissify init` - this can take a long time.
+3. Add the variable `blissify_path` to define the path to your blissify binary.
+4. Optional: Add the variable `blissify_config` to specify the blissify configuration file.
-4. Clear the queue and play a song from which Blissify should start.
+5. Clear the queue and play a song from which Blissify should start.